shane-kercheval/mcp-this/README.md

 ## 🛠️ Configuration Structure

-The configuration YAML files follow this structure:
+The configuration YAML files can follow one of two structures:

+### Toolsets Format (Original)

+This format organizes tools into logical groups called toolsets:

 ```yaml
 toolsets: